tokamachina/conditional-visibility-new/README.md

 A usage documentation is reachable [here](./wiki/tutorial.md)

-## Conditions and sense combination by system deafult
+## Conditions and sense combination by system default

 ### [System Dnd5e](./wiki/table_dnd5e.md)
 ### [System Pathfinder 2e](./wiki/table_pf2e.md)

 ## Did you want ot help with your system prepare some table like the one i do it for Dnd5e for help me to define some rule for your system